 To me going from Step 2 to Step 3 is just saying —Okay, clearly I don’t know what I’m doing.
 If I’m going to be restored to insanity, if God can restore me to sanity, then I’m willing to do whatever it takes to make that happen.

-The more times we go through it, it took me weeks of working on Step 2.
+The more times we went through it, it took me weeks of working on Step 2.

-Weeks of praying to God and then try plotting on getting a drink praying to God to restore me to sanity plotting on a drink.
-Before I got into Step 3, like —Okay, God, I’ll do whatever you want today.
+Weeks of praying to God and then trying plotting on getting a drink, praying to God to restore me to sanity plotting on a drink.
+Before I get into Step 3, like —Okay, God, I’ll do whatever you want today.
 Whatever you want, I’ll do it.
 Just help me see what it is you want.
 And I’ll do it.
 I don’t care about my plans.
 I don’t care about my whole idea of my life, do whatever you want God— And to me, that’s how we kind of once we know we’ve really done a good Step 2, is when we’re ready to do Step 3 and say —Okay, God, however may I help today, let me do that.
 Let me drop all these ideas of how I’m going to plot to get through the day.
-Let me be restored to sanity.
+Allow me to be restored to sanity.

 Whereas I didn’t feel like my voice mattered that much to Jesus or a matter that much to God.
-I mean, you got all these other people praying to you.
+I mean, you’ve got all these other people praying for you.
 But I felt like my prayers mattered a lot to my father, and my father could really be with me and help me.

 When I started praying to my father, that felt very real to me that felt very strong.
-Like I knew he was listening and I just kept praying and praying and praying to Him, and I asking him for help and being willing to accept any of his help.
+Like I knew he was listening and I just kept praying and praying and praying for Him, and I was asking him for help and being willing to accept any of his help.

 From there, I started getting into Step 3, like okay, I don’t I’ll do whatever you want today, Dad, you know, show me what the right thing to do is today, help me do the right thing today guide me in the right thing to do today help me know God’s will.

-I started taking suggestions and that’s when the miracles of the program happens.
+I started taking suggestions and that’s when the miracles of the program happened.